jwardbond/jwardbond.github.io/_posts/programming/2022-01-07-ubuntu-keeps-disconnecting-from-wifi.md

 - Changing country code

 # Solution
 Force NetworkManager to connect to only working BSSID when connecting to the internet.
-This was done through
+This was done through the following steps:

 1. Identify working BSSID by reading through `sudo dmesg`
 2. On your desktop, go into Settings -> Wi-Fi -> Settings (for your specific SSID) -> Identity